 What is the best car insurance in Connecticut?

 Most major insurance providers sell policies in Connecticut, but the preferences may not be the same for every customer.
-The best car insurance in Connecticut depends on individual needs, budget, driving record and ZIP code, and the provider that suits for one person may not suit another.
-To get the best car insurance deal in Connecticut, the tried and tested method is to collect quotes from multiple companies and compare the coverage options for the price.
+The best car insurance in Connecticut depends on individual needs, budget, driving record and ZIP code, and the provider that suits one person may not suit another.
+To get the best car insurance deal in Connecticut, one tried and tested method is to collect quotes from multiple companies and compare the coverage options for the price.

 What is the average cost of car insurance in the U.S.?